MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-protection.md

 3. On the **Azure Information Protection** blade, select the label that you want to configure to apply Rights Management protection.

-4. On the **Label** blade, in the **Set RMS template for protecting documents and emails containing this label** section, for **Select RMS template from**: Select **Azure RMS** or **AD RMS (PREVIEW)**.
+4. On the **Label** blade, in the **Set RMS template for protecting documents and emails containing this label** section, for **Select RMS template from**, select **Azure RMS** or **AD RMS (PREVIEW)**.

     Typically, you will select Azure RMS and select AD RMS only when you must protect documents and emails with a key that is hosted on-premises.
 For example, this might be required for specific types of documents, for regulatory reasons.
-This configuration can be referred to as "hold your own key" (HYOK) and requires you to have a working Active Directory Rights Management Services (AD RMS) deployment that is configured for rights policy templates.
+This configuration is sometimes referred to as "hold your own key" (HYOK) and requires you to have a working Active Directory Rights Management Services (AD RMS) deployment that is configured for rights policy templates.

     For documentation about AD RMS prerequisites and deployment information, see [Active Directory Rights Management Services](https://technet.microsoft.com/library/hh831364.aspx) in the Windows Server library.
 For more information about this hold your own key feature with Azure Information Protection, see the blog post [Azure Information Protection with HYOK (Hold Your Own Key)](https://blogs.technet.microsoft.com/enterprisemobility/).